hars-shit/Aarush-Restaurant/README.md

 ![aarush1](https://github.com/hars-shit/Aarush-Restaurant/assets/78030776/bf79a4a7-4457-41bf-803f-dfa7075b736c)

 Welcome to the Aarush Restaurant Website project!
-This is a responsive website created using React, Material-UI, and Redux Toolkit.
+This is a responsive website created using React, Material-UI,Email.js, and Redux Toolkit.
 The website showcases the Aarush Restaurant, providing information about its menu, services, contact details, and more.

 ## Live Link
 https://aarush-restaurant.vercel.app/